Santares/dropdown_menu_component/README.md

 ## Functionality

 * The user can open and close the dropdown menu by clicking the input field.
-The user can also close the menu when it is opened by clicking anywhere outside the menu
+The user can also close the menu when it is opened by clicking anywhere outside the menu.
-* The component supports a single selected option or multiple selected options
+* The component supports a single selected option or multiple selected options.
 * If it is multiple selection, a user can select and deselect all options at once.
-* If it is multiple selection and the user has selected some options, there will be a button on the right of the input field to clear the selection.
+* If the user has selected some options, there will be a button on the right of the input field to clear the selection.
-* If it is single selection, there will be an option `None` to deselect.
 * The selected option or options will be displayed in the input field when the dropdown is closed.
 It will be truncated if it is too long to display.
+* This component uses `FixedSizeList` from `react-window` to improve efficiency.

 ## Usage